 God is the efficient cause of all things.

 God is a cause through himself and not an accidental cause.

 It follows, third, that God is absolutely the first cause.

 For God alone exists only from the necessity of his nature.

-Every single thing, or any thing which is finite and has a determine existence, can neither exist nor be determined to produce an effect unless it is determined to exist and produce an effect by another cause, which is also finite and has a determinate existence; and again, this cause also can neither exist nor be determined to produce an effect unless it is determined to exists and produce an effect by another, which is also finite and has a determinate existence, and on, to infinity.
+Every single thing, or anything which is finite and has a determined existence, can neither exist nor be determined to produce an effect unless it is determined to exist and produce an effect by another cause, which is also finite and has a determinate existence; and again, this cause also can neither exist nor be determined to produce an effect unless it is determined to exist and produce an effect by another, which is also finite and has a determinate existence, and on, to infinity.

 For from the necessity alone of God’s essence it follows that God is the cause of himself.